shalinshah1993/temporalDNAbarcodes/README.md

 # Temporal DNA barcodes
 These software scripts are a part of the temporal DNA barcoding framework.
 It is a single-molecule imaging techqniue that uses time-domain to encode information for optical multiplexing.
 Although, the scripts were developed to our framework, they can be used for any arbitrary project that requires data extraction from fluorescence microscopy data.

-If you find our scripts helpful, please cite our paper:
+If you find our scripts helpful, please cite our paper(s):

 `Shalin Shah, Abhishek Dubey, and John Reif.
 "Programming temporal DNA barcodes for single-molecule fingerprinting".
 Nano Letters (2019) DOI: 10.1021/acs.nanolett.9b00590`

+`Shah, Shalin, and John Reif.
+"Temporal DNA Barcodes: A Time-Based Approach for Single-Molecule Imaging."
+International Conference on DNA Computing and Molecular Programming.
+Springer, Cham, 2018.`

 ## Information extraction scripts